BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/graph-analytics-api.md

-# Statistics
+# Graph analytics

-Statistics are a functionality introduced by the statistics plugin and rooted in the `/v1/statistics/{org_label}/{project_label}` collection.
+Graph analytics are a functionality introduced by the `graph-analytics` plugin and rooted in the `/v1/graph-analytics/{org_label}/{project_label}` collection.
 They provide ways to get insights about the data and their relationships in terms of types (@type field).

 @@@ note { .tip title="Authorization notes" }

-When reading statistics, the caller must have `resources/read` permissions on the current path of the project or the ancestor paths.
+When reading graph analytics, the caller must have `resources/read` permissions on the current path of the project or the ancestor paths.

 Please visit @ref:[Authentication & authorization](authentication.md) section to learn more about it.